Skip to main content

 Naturalization Act of 1798 This is one of four acts known collectively as the Alien and Sedition Acts.
 These acts were passed by a Federalist-controlled Congress applied restrictions to immigration and speech in the U.S. They were highly controversial and contributed to the Federalist defeat in the election of 1800.
 The Naturalization Act increased the residency requirement for citizenship from 5 to 15 years and the notice time from 3 to 5 years.
 While passed with the aim of protecting national security, it also decreased the number of new citizens and voters who disagreed with the Federalists.

-Naturalization Act of 1870 The 1870 Naturalization Act extended paths to United States citizenship for African descended people while excluding Chinese immigrants.
+Naturalization Act of 1870 The 1870 Naturalization Act extended paths to United States citizenship for people of African descent while excluding Chinese immigrants.

-Treaty of Guadalupe Hidalgo The Treaty of Guadalupe Hidalgo reset the southern border between Mexico and the United States.
+Treaty of Guadalupe Hidalgo (1848) The Treaty of Guadalupe Hidalgo reset the southern border between Mexico and the United States.
 Implications of the treaty included issues of citizenship, land, and legal status.
+Mexican nationals were admitted as U.S. citizens, legally defining them as white, but they could also be regarded as Indian on a case by case basis.